 \subsection{Tasks}

-We evaluate our proposed method on 3 tasks with different kinds of geometric uncertainty: \taskGrasp, \taskShape, and \taskPillar.
+We evaluate our proposed method on 3 tasks with different kinds of geometric uncertainty: \taskShape, \taskGrasp, and \taskPillar.
 The geometric uncertainty and placement processes of the 3 tasks are illustrated in~\figref{fig:experimental-setup}.

-In \taskGrasp, the robot needs to stably place a cube on the table surface.
-The goal set $\goalSet$ in~\eqref{eqt:goal} is defined by all configurations that the bottom surface of the cube is aligned with the table surface.
-Nominally, the cube's bottom surface is parallel to the table surface, and the robot grasps it at its center~(\figref{fig:experimental-setup}(e)); in reality, the object's in-hand pose has uncertainty, represented as a translation $z$ and a rotation $\taskGraspParamAng$.
+In \taskShape, the robot needs to stably place a cube on the table surface.
+The goal set $\goalSet$ in~\eqref{eqt:goal} is defined by all configurations in which the bottom surface of the cube is aligned with the table surface.
+The cube's left and right walls have uncertain heights, defined by the deviations from the nominal values~$d_{1}$ and~$d_{2}$.

-\taskShape\ has the same task requirement, goal set, and nominal geometry as \taskGrasp, and a different kind of geometric uncertainty.
-The left and right walls have uncertain heights, defined by the deviations from the nominal values~$d_{1}$ and~$d_{2}$.
+In \taskGrasp, the robot needs to stably place a wrench on a hex-shaped part.
+The goal set $\goalSet$ in~\eqref{eqt:goal} contains a single configuration in which the wrench is aligned with the part.
+The wrench's in-hand pose has uncertainty, represented as the deviations $x$ and $z$.

-In \taskPillar, the robot needs to place the cube on a pillar, whose top square surface is parallel to the table surface; the square's side length is 15 mm.
-The goal set $\goalSet$ in~\eqref{eqt:goal} contains a single configuration that the center of the object's bottom surface coincides with that of the pillar's top surface.
+In \taskPillar, the robot needs to place a block with a curved bottom surface on a pillar, whose top square surface is parallel to the table surface; the square's side length is 15 mm.
+The goal set $\goalSet$ in~\eqref{eqt:goal} contains a single configuration in which the center of the object's bottom surface coincides with that of the pillar's top surface.
 The horizontal locations and height of the pillar have uncertainty, represented as the deviations from the nominal values~$l_1$,~$l_2$ and~$h$.

 In all tasks, the nominal values of the uncertain geometry are $0$, and are used as the initial guess $\initGeomParam = 0$.
 Each task has 10 test cases of different groundtruth geometric parameters $\gtGeomParam \neq \initGeomParam$.
-The groundtruth geometric parameters $\gtGeomParam$ are obtained from manual calibration and CAD models of the 3D-printed cubes/pillar.
+The groundtruth geometric parameters $\gtGeomParam$ are obtained from manual calibration and CAD models of the 3D-printed parts.
 We set the duration $\taskDuration = 50$ and the history $\historyLen = 5$ timesteps for all tasks.
-At the initial robot configuration, the gripper is $10$ cm above a \emph{nominal} goal defined by the \emph{nominal} geometric parameter $\goalSet(\initGeomParam)$.
+At the initial robot configuration, the gripper is above a \emph{nominal} goal defined by the \emph{nominal} geometric parameter $\goalSet(\initGeomParam)$.